 Your friends invite you out to eat each week, but you decline, saying you can’t afford it.
 Meanwhile, you spend more than the price of a good meal on your dog’s next outfit, toy or leash.

-You also skip that morning Starbucks and convince your Bae to have date night at home.
+You also skip that morning Starbucks and convince your bae to have date night at home.
 Then, you can buy even more things for your dog.
 Don't they need another rhinestone collar?
 It's cheaper than two lattes, right?
 Right?

 19. Your Dog Has More Toys Than Most Toddlers